How do I Publish OA?

 - Upload copies of your peer-reviewed articles to ERA: Education and Research Archive.

-- American Chemical Society (ACS) – University of Alberta researchers qualify for a 25% discount on APCs in all ACS journals.
+- American Chemical Society (ACS) – University of Alberta researchers qualify for a $250 USD discount on APCs in all ACS journals.
 This is in addition to any personal ACS membership discounts.

-- NRC Research Press - As participants in the CRKN license for National Research Council journals, University of Alberta researchers receive a 50% discount on the APC charge for OA publishing.
+- Canadian Science Publishing (formerly NRC Research Press) – As participants in the CRKN license for Canadian Science Publishing journals, University of Alberta researchers receive a 50% discount on the APC for OA publishing.
 The reduced fee is $1,500 CAD per article.
+PLEASE NOTE: This discount does not apply to the OA journal FACETS, which has a reduced regular APC.
 When submitting your paper, please identify yourself as a University of Alberta member in order to receive the discount.

 As a Journal Editor